🚀 What’s Next.js and Why Should You Get Excited?

 npm run lint

-- Use Server Components by default (they’re faster)
+- Use Server Components by default (they’re faster and more secure)

-'use client'only when needed) - Utilize Next.js Image component for better performance
+'use client'when you need browser-specific features - The Next.js Image component is a game-changer for performance

-- Use TypeScript - it’ll save you hours of debugging
+- TypeScript might feel scary at first, but it’ll save you hours of debugging